 ●AVRS is expected to resolve within 10 days; ABRS may also resolve spontaneously within the first 10 days.
 Patients who present with fewer than 10 days of symptoms, in the absence of high fever or symptoms suggesting complicated illness, should be managed with supportive care.
 We suggest mild analgesics, saline nasal irrigation, and fluid (Grade 2C).
 We suggest treatment with intranasal glucocorticoids (Grade 2B).
 Decongestants may be useful when eustachian tube dysfunction is a factor for patients with AVRS, but are not likely to be helpful for patients with ABRS and have adverse side effects.
 We suggest not treating symptoms with antihistamines (Grade 2C).
 (See 'Symptomatic therapy for acute rhinosinusitis' above.)

-●We recommend treatment with an antibiotic for patients whose clinical symptoms meet criteria for ABRS (algorithm 1) (Grade 1B).
+●We recommend treatment with an antibiotic for patients whose clinical symptoms meet criteria for ABRS and have either severe symptoms or symptoms suggesting complicated illness (algorithm 1) (Grade 1B).
+Antibiotics should also be started in patients managed with observation but without improvement or worsening of symptoms.
 In light of increasing microbial resistance to antibiotics, we suggest initial empiric treatment with amoxicillin-clavulanate rather than macrolides (clarithromycin or azithromycin), trimethoprim-sulfamethoxazole, or oral second- or third-generation cephalosporins (Grade 2B).
 For most patients, amoxicillin-clavulanate (either 500 mg/125 mg orally three times daily or 875 mg/125 mg orally twice daily) should be given for five to seven days.
 Doxycycline is a reasonable alternative for first-line therapy and can be used in patients with penicillin allergy.
 A respiratory fluoroquinolone (levofloxacin or moxifloxacin) is another option for penicillin-allergic patients.
 (See 'Choice of antibiotic' above and 'Duration for initial treatment' above.)

 ●Local and regional histograms of bacterial resistance should be referenced to understand resistance trends in the local community.
 (See 'Choice of antibiotic' above.)